MichaelJONeill/michaeljoneill.github.io/teaching/stor612/index.md

 ## Syllabus

-The syllabus has yet to be finalized.
-Once it is, you can find it [here](/syllabus.pdf).
+You can find the syllabus [here](./syllabus.pdf).
 Course material will be updated throughout the semester on [Canvas](https://edtech.unc.edu/service/canvas/).